ShubhikaBhardwaj/Machine-Learning-Algorithm/README.md

 - Building AI for Games

 ### Libraries, Frameworks used
-- Most of the codes are build from scratch but we will also teach you how to work with the following libraries.
+- Most of the codes are build from scratch using- the following libraries.
 1. Pandas (Data Handling)
 2. Matplotlib (Data Visualisation)